 Alternatively, walk part of Glyndwr’s Way, a long distance walking trail with a variety of routes and distances.
 The trail starts at Knighton and ends in Welshpool, includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
 This section is approximate 16 miles (25 km).
 Itineraries are available on the website.

 An outdoor adventure with Bala Adventure and Watersports.
 Options include canoeing and kayaking, climbing and abseiling, archery and camp craft, mountain biking, windsurfing, sailing, gorge walking and raft building.

 Climb Cadair Idris, translated The Chair of Idris and named after a mythical giant and warrior.
 If you spend the night here you may wake up as a poet or mad!
-The shortest route is around 3 miles (4.8km) with an ascent of 2,850ft, 869m.
+The shortest route is around 3 miles (4.8 km) with an ascent of 869 metres (2,850 ft).

-Located three miles from Machynlleth and set in 650 acres of the Esgair Forest, Dyfi Bike Park offer four challenging and technical race tracks with up to 400 metres of elevation.
+Located three miles from Machynlleth and set in 650 acres of the Esgair Forest, Dyfi Bike Park offer four challenging and technical race tracks with up to 400 metres (1,312 ft) of elevation.
 Coaching packages are also available.
-Bookings are accepted online.
+Bookings are accepted on-line.

 Exploring the outdoors is fantastic fun, but please ensure that your clients read up on the risks and make sure they are prepared.